-I’m so pleased with how this traybake chicken turned out!
-It’s absolutely loaded with big flavours…deliciously melting baked chicken, zingy roasted lemons and tangy capers deliver a really tasty and healthy chicken recipe in record time.
+I’m so pleased with how this chicken and lemon tray bake turned out!
+It’s absolutely loaded with big flavours…making for a deliciously melting keto chicken bake.
+Packed with zingy roasted lemons and tangy capers.
+It delivers a really tasty and healthy chicken recipe in record time.

-With winter drawing to a close (thank God for that!) the allotment is pretty bare, save for some delicious Cavolo Nero leaves, so they’ve made a welcome addition of green to this traybake chicken.
+With winter drawing to a close (thank God for that!) the allotment is pretty bare, save for some delicious Cavolo Nero leaves, so they’ve made a welcome addition of green to this chicken and lemon tray bake.
 Kale is my absolute go-to vegetable because it’s so delicious, ridiculously healthy and is in season pretty much year-round.
 What’s more, if you roast it for about 5 minutes you end up with the tastiest kale chips ever.
 They add a welcome crunch to this dish (and this one too!).
 Like all brassicas, it’s full of vitamin C which is just what you need when a certain toddler is bringing home all the germs the nursery has to offer!

-For the traybake chicken I went with thighs instead of breasts.
+For the lemon and chicken tray bake, I went with thighs instead of breasts.
 Either would work great but for me, thighs are definitely much more flavoursome and they’re better value too.
 I went with skinless and boneless thigh fillets, because they cook quicker and are a bit easier to eat, which is great if you’re feeding a family.
 As well as the flavour boost from the chicken thighs, there are plenty of other big, bold flavours going on.
 Roasted chillis give a nice background heat, the capers add some serious pops of tanginess and thyme brings everything together beautifully.
-Butterbeans are perfect for making the dish a bit more substantial and are still pretty low in carbs.
+Butterbeans are perfect for making the dish a bit more substantial and are still pretty low in carbs, great if you’re after a keto chicken bake.
 But the real revelation for me was the roasted lemon slices…BOOM!
 They taste absolutely beautiful and add so much juiciness and lip-smackingness to the dish, definitely something I’m going to be cooking more of.

-The result is a really tasty and healthy chicken recipe, but one that’s quick and easy to prepare.
+The result is a really tasty and healthy lemon chicken tray bake, but one that’s quick and easy to prepare.
 Thanks to Donna Hay for the original inspiration – her book Everyday Fresh is excellent!)
-There are lots of ways you could mix things up too, sea bass fillets would go amazingly with all the other flavours, or you could give it a veggie slant by swapping the baked chicken for baked halloumi instead, get creative and let us know what you come up with in the comments below!
+There are lots of ways you could mix things up too, sea bass fillets would go amazingly with all the other flavours, or you could give it a veggie slant by swapping the baked chicken for baked halloumi instead.
+If you come up with your own keto chicken bake I’d love to hear from you in the comments!

 Ingredients 2 tbsps / 30ml olive oil 5 cloves of garlic, left whole & lightly crushed 1 lemon, thickly sliced 40g capers 80g pickled guindilla chillis A handful of thyme sprigs 2-4 chicken thighs (depending on how hungry you are) 1 tin of butter beans (1) 2 handfuls of Cavolo Nero leaves